act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Assumptions

-This rule assume that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.
+This rule assumes that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.

 ## Accessibility Support